 Download the Apparent retention dataset

 Notes and caveats

-- Until 2019, Key Performance Measure 1(e) was defined as: Apparent retention rates from Year 10 to Year 12 (Indigenous school students compared to non-Indigenous school students).
-From 2019, Key Performance Measure 1(e) is defined as: Apparent retention rates from Year 10 to Year 12.
+Until 2018, Key Performance Measure 1(e) was defined as: Apparent retention rates from Year 10 to Year 12 (Indigenous school students compared to non-Indigenous school students).
+From 2019, Key Performance Measure 1(e) is defined as: Apparent retention rate from Year 10 to Year 12.
 Indigenous and non-Indigenous apparent retention rates continue to be reported as a disaggregation of the KPM.